 Step 6.
 Once you have a grasp on who your Core Customer is, shift your discussion to the their unique needs.
 Come up with a list of 10-15 things that the Core Customer you've identified desires.
 Challenge yourselves to live in your customer's shoes and try to see things from their perspective.
 Collect some insights from those on your team who interact with customers most often and even from the customers themselves about what they want.

 Establishing a Think Rhythm is key to a successful Core Customer discussion.
 It's impossible to work through all six steps in one meeting.
 You may come up with a definition you love, and then share it with a few employees only to find that you are missing a key piece.
 The Think Rhythm lets you test ideas and come back to the discussion with new insights.
+The definition of your core customer should capture the essence of the person, as even business to business sales is done human to human

 In the end, you should come away with a statement that clearly illustrates your Core Customer.
 You should garner an understanding of the specific customers you must retain and attract in order to grow your business.
 Armed with this understanding, you can now identify the needs of your Core Customer that you are uniquely capable of delivering.
 And now you are ready to begin thinking about your Brand Promise: your uncommon offering that differentiates you from your competition in the eyes of your Core Customer.